April 2014 issue of OVERDRIVE out on stands now

 The April 2014 issue of OVERDRIVE is out on stands now and has all the automotive fodder that you were looking for.

 Resurrected after nearly three decades, has the once prolific car maker created a car ready for today?
 This is the question we have answered about the new Datsun Go, a car which takes on the Maruti Alto 800 and Hyundai, in this issue.
-Volvo has updated its flagship car, the S80 sedan in India and we have exclusively road tested it.
+Volvo has updated its flagship car, the S80 sedan in India and we have exclusively road.
 We also tested and found it to be much more practical and alluring than both the 3 and 5 Series.

 Hyundai announced sales of the new Santa Fe at the expo.
-While we did, this time around, we pitted it against its competition- the Honda CR-V and SsangYong Rexton.
+While we did, this time around, we pitted it against its competition- the Honda and SsangYong.
 While all three were closely stacked up, there was only one winner.
 We also indulged in some high-end top-down action with the three most desirable cars in this category in India- the F-Type, Boxster and Z4.